spondbob/engine-docs/source/billing.md

 ### Trial Engine Pro

 Every Engine account is eligible for a free 2 week trial of Engine Pro, our most advanced plan, at any time, no credit card required.
-At the end of your Pro trial, you will be able to select which version of ngine you'd like to continue with.
+At the end of your Pro trial, you will be able to select which version of Engine you'd like to continue with.

 ### Subscription interval options